shellrow/ntap/resources/doc/USAGE.md

 # Usage Guide for ntap

 ## Overview
-`ntap` is a real-time network utilization monitoring tool that provides comprehensive insights into your network activity.
+`ntap` is a real-time network monitoring tool that provides comprehensive insights into your network activity.
 This guide describes how to use `ntap` and its various commands and options.

 ## Basic Usage
 To run `ntap`, use the following syntax: